Menu

 Asphalt Asbestos Tiles

-These tiles contained asphalt and gilsonite as the main binding agents.
-They were usually produced in 9×9-inch and 12×12-inch sizes.
+The primary binding agents in these tiles were asphalt and gilsonite.
+The available sizes were usually 9×9-inch and 12×12-inch.
 They came in darker colors compared to vinyl asbestos tiles.

 Asbestos floor tiles may still be present in some homes and buildings.
-They were a common flooring choice prior to the 1980s.
-Asbestos-containing vinyl was also used in other applications, including sheet flooring and wallpaper, that may still be found in older buildings.
+They were a common flooring choice before the 1980s.
+Asbestos-containing vinyl also had other uses, including sheet flooring and wallpaper.
+These materials may still be found in older buildings.

 Asbestos Floor Tile Products